-If you’re unsure what’s growing, use a roof mold and algae identification guide to help identify it and stop it before it spreads further.
+If you’re unsure what’s growing, use a roof mold and algae identification guide to help identify it and stop it before it spreads further or a professional roof inspection can help identify the problem and determine whether the roofing system has been affected.

-Even well-built roofs can fall victim if routine maintenance is skipped.
+Even a well-built roof can develop these issues if routine maintenance is delayed.

 To avoid these risks, see how we help protect Triangle homes from roof damage through preventative maintenance and expert repair services.

-Avoid DIY pressure washing.
-High-pressure cleaning can dislodge granules and damage shingles.
-Instead, soft-wash methods using roof-safe cleaners are recommended.
+Avoid pressure washing asphalt shingles.
+High-pressure cleaning can remove protective granules and shorten the life of the roof.
+Safer roof cleaning methods are typically the better choice.
 The Asphalt Roofing Manufacturers Association provides best practices for algae and moss control on asphalt shingles.

 Schedule your free consultation in the Triangle area to get clarity on your roof’s condition and what steps to take next.